 As soon as reasonably practicable thereafter and subject to any adjournment as set out in 7.2 above, the Monitoring Officer shall prepare a formal decision notice in consultation with the Chair of the Hearings Panel and send a copy to you and to the Member.
-The decision notice will be made available for public inspection after 20 working days have elapsed from the date the decision notice was issued (provided there has not been a request for a review under paragraph 10 of these Arrangements) and the decision reported to the next convenient meetings of the Standards Committee and of the Council.
+The decision notice will be made available for public inspection and the decision reported to the next convenient meeting of the Council.

-10. Appeals and Reviews
+10. Appeals

-There is no right of appeal for you as complainant or for the Member against a decision of the Monitoring Officer.
+There is no right of appeal for you as complainant or for the Member against a decision of the Monitoring Officer or of the Hearings Panel.